Assessment Committee, 2019-2021

 Brenda Llewellyn Ihssen – Department of Religion, Division of Humanities

-Laura McCloud – Department of Sociology and Criminal Justice, Division of Social Sciences (member of Core Curriculum Committee)
+Laura McCloud – Department of Sociology and Criminal Justice, Division of Social Sciences (Chair of the Core Curriculum Committee)

 Dana Shreaves – Instructional Designer